Dr. John Happel | Aug 28, 2018 | 0

 Many DCs are already offering therapeutic laser services for wound healing and pain relief.
 Adding varicose vein treatment may simply make good financial sense to them, as the laser hardware is already available.
 Would you let a chiropractor treat your veins?

 Surgical judgement is key to success on which patients can benefit from which procedures.
-They also are trained to use conservative care when indicated.
+Vascular surgeons are also trained to use conservative care when indicated.
 That judgement is not innate.
 Surgeons are best equipped from their training on how to use their judgment to determine which patients are candidates for venous procedures.

 Google your vein doctor.

-Look at Healthgrades.com and Vitals.com to learn more about them.
+Look at Healthgrades.com and Vitals.com to learn more about your vein specialist.
 You can get a sense of their true board specialty and where they trained.
 A vein specialist’s LinkedIn profile is helpful.
 It will contain their full CV.

 Secret Number 4 – Choose a board certified vascular surgeon for your vein doctor.